cockpit-project/cockpit/README.md

 [cockpit-project.org](https://cockpit-project.org/)

 Cockpit is an interactive server admin interface.
-It is easy to use and very light weight.
+It is easy to use and very lightweight.
 Cockpit interacts directly with the operating system from a real Linux session in a browser.

 ### Using Cockpit